SharePoint

 1. Practise good hygiene habits.png

-Follow the Health Promotion Board's eight steps of hand washing to keep healthy:
+Follow Health Promotion Board's eight steps of hand washing to keep healthy:

 8_Steps_of_Handwashing.png